LexQzim/emotouchplotter/README.md

 # emotouchplotter
-This small python project to evaluate and plot csv data of emotouch
+This small python project to evaluate and plot csv data of emotouch.

 # How to use?
 This is a short introduction in this project